jameshughes89/cs101/site/assignments/tic-tac-toe/tic-tac-toe.rst

 Part 8 --- Putting it Together
 ==============================

 The main game loop is now needed.
-More accurate, we need the setup for a game, the game loop, and the displaying of the final result.
+More accurately, we need the setup for a game, the game loop, and the displaying of the final result.
 Fortunately, with all the core functionality already written, much of this is just a matter of putting things together.

 The setup is fairly straight forward: